How Textiles and Over-Consumption Impact Health and Water

 Taking Your Power Back

 It is very important to use a water filtration system as much as possible.
 These Nikola Tesla scalar plates (click here) also help to clear the negative energy within objects placed on it.
 Some say these purple scalar plates clear negative energy from water and even take out food.
-Some grocery stores sell filtered water in their stores, try to store the water in a glass container when purchasing water directly from a store.
+Some grocery stores sell filtered water in their stores, try to store the water in a glass container when buying filtered water directly from a store.

 Water also responds to emotions.
 This documentary titled "Water is Alive & Responds to Human Emotions" goes into steps you can take to change the energy of water.
 We are mostly made up of water.
-We have the potential of changing the water chemicals through intention, thoughts, words.
+We have the potential of changing the water chemicals through intention, thoughts, and words.
 Please watch this, and see the power we have to change what we consume.

 It has become obvious the corporations have no intention of looking after us or the planet.
 It is up to us.

 This is a great documentary on Netflix that goes into this issue called "The Shopping Conspiracy."
-Heads of Amazon, Adidas and others discuss the impact over overconsumption has on our planet.
+Heads of Amazon, Adidas and others discuss the impact overconsumption has on our planet.

-Knowledge impowers people to make the best choice for themselves and the planet.
+Knowledge empowers people to make the best choice for themselves and the planet.
 We cannot depend on companies to make the best choices for us.
 As we share this knowledge and create change, this helps to heal and help others and the planet.